TobyLobster/multiply_test/README.md

 ### 1. Changing the number of bits
 The most common routines I've found either multiply two 8 bit values to get a 16 bit result, or multiply two 16 bit values to get a 32 bit result.

 These are useful, but in practice what you may need is something different, something custom made.
 For example you may need to multiply a 24 bit number by an 8 bit number, scaling the result down by 256 to get a new 24 bit number.

+The shift-and-add method is straightforward to extend to larger the number of bits, since the principles are the same no matter how many bits are used.
+An m-bit by n-bit multiply needs a result of m+n bits.

-It helps to realise that you can make these routines by building on your favourite standard 8 bit x 8 bit = 16 bit routine.
+It also helps to realise that you can make these routines by building on your favourite standard 8 bit x 8 bit = 16 bit routine.

 Just as binary multiplication works in base 2, this works in base 256.
 Each byte is one digit.
 For example, to make a 16 x 16 bit multiply: